 Since viscose textiles are made from plant fibres, you might assume that they would be classed as natural.
 However, fabrics made from wood pulp go through an intensive manufacturing process to turn the tough cellulose into a soft fabric suitable for clothing.

-Because of the amount of human intervention and chemicals needed to produce viscose and other forms of rayon, these fabrics fall into an in-between category and are usually classed as semi-synthetic textiles.
+Because of the amount of human intervention and chemicals needed to produce viscose and other forms of rayon, these fabrics fall into something of an in-between category and are usually classed as semi-synthetic textiles.

 How is viscose made?